jomaar/fairfan-motor-controller/README.md

 ## ✨ New: Web Interface Available!

 Control your FairFan from any phone or tablet!
+The web interface runs on a TTGO T-Display (ESP32 with built-in 1.14" IPS display).
 See [`esp32/`](esp32/) folder for the WiFi-enabled web interface.

 ## Features